AparmitSrivastava/cryptoApp/README.md

-# cryptoApp – Real-Time Crypto Trends & Graphs (GraphQL Powered)
+# cryptoApp – Real-Time Crypto Trends & Graphs

 CryptoTrack is a modern crypto web app that helps you monitor real-time cryptocurrency trends.
-Built with GraphQL, it offers a smooth and efficient experience for exploring the crypto market.
+Built with Chart.js, it offers a smooth and efficient experience for exploring the crypto market.
 Track the current price of top coins, explore detailed performance graphs, and follow the market with ease.

 ---